ParticulaCode/GoCubeUnityPlugin/README.md

 ---

-* GoCubeExampleSDK - Connect to a GoCube, then it will display a virtual cube that is a mirror of the physical cube.
+Connect to a GoCube, then it will display a virtual cube that is a mirror of the physical cube.
 The sample contains some easy API calls.

 Just open a Unity project and select the folder that contains the 'Assets' and 'ProjectSettings' folders.
 Open the GoCubeConnectionScene scene (switch to Android or iOS platform) and run the example.